 The red and black circuit wires make the load center connection simple to understand and construct.
 The switch proportions are higher, making activities easier.
 This one, too, has three settings; when the power goes out, simply select ‘Gen’.

-It’s possible that minor issues with the conduit’s ability to bend will occur.
-It’s a really well-designed transfer switch, except for this small problem.
+Minor issues with the conduit’s ability to bend may occur.
+It’s a well-designed transfer switch, except for this small problem.

 Specifications